gem5bootcamp/gem5-bootcamp-env/docker/README.md

 These images can be pushed with: `docker-compose push`.
 Permission must be granted to push to the Google Cloud repository before doing so.

+The Dockerfile tags must be updated accordingly for each release of gem5.